TheR3dC0rner/TheR3dC0rner.github.io/_posts/2021-01-19-overview-r-t-infrastructure.md

 ![basicdiagram](../images/basicdiagram.png)

 Each blog entry will compromise of setting up various components of the infrastructure.
 I will caveat this is not necessarily using industry standards and I might do things my way instead of what is recommended though I am open for feedback.
 This is the overall breakdown of future blogs which will be published.
+I will update the links as the each entry becomes availabe.
 1. [Setting up the management server](https://ther3dc0rner.github.io/management-console-config/)
 2. [Deploying our cluster using ansible](https://ther3dc0rner.github.io/Setup-K3s-Cluster/)
 3. Creating our core redteam infrastructure (registry, apache reverse proxy and web server)